pinry/pinry/README.md

 Have virtualenv and pip installed.
 You may also need to have the build dependencies for PIL installed.

+Note: On Ubuntu you can get the build deps by running `sudo apt-get build-dep python-imaging`.

     $ git clone git://github.com/overshard/pinry.git
     $ cd pinry
     $ virtualenv .